From LTL to COCOA without Detours: Translating LDL into COCOA

-A DFW \emph{accepts} an infinite word $x_1 x_2 \ldots$ if it has an infinite run for it.
-Intuitively, a word is accepted by $\mc F$ if there is a finite run in the SLTM that ends at some moment $m$ in some state $q^S$, then the run jumps into a state of $\mc F$ labelled with $q^S$, and evolves in $\mc F$ forever.
+A \DFA $\mc F$ \emph{accepts} an infinite word $x_1 x_2 \ldots$ if it has an infinite run for it.
+Intuitively, a word is accepted by $\mc F$ if there is a finite run in the SLTM that ends at some moment $m$ in some state $s$, then the run jumps into a state of $\mc F$ labelled with $s$, and evolves in $\mc F$ forever.
+The \emph{language} $L(\mc F)$ is the set of accepted infinite words.